sync2brain/bossdevice-api-matlab/README.md

 - [Signal Processing Toolbox&trade;](https://www.mathworks.com/products/signal.html)

 ## Enable bossdevice communication over Control PC
+This step is strictly required to enable communication between the Control PC and the bossdevice over a point-to-point Ethernet connection.
+If your bossdevice is on, you cannot establish a connection from MATLAB or you get an error message like `Error communicating with target '192.168.7.5': Unable to connect to target computer '192.168.7.5': No response from target computer after 10 pings.`, this step is probably not fully completed yet.
 1. Turn on the bossdevice and connect the `Control PC` Ethernet port on your bossdevice to an available Ethernet port on your computer.
 2. On your computer, follow [these steps](https://www.mathworks.com/help/slrealtime/gs/development-computer-communication-setup-windows.html) to configure the local Ethernet interface on your PC with the IP address `192.168.7.2`.
+Please note you may use as well a different local IP address on your PC as long as it is different from the bossdevice's IP address and it is located in the same subnet.
+This enables eventual access over an internal network too.
+3. The first time you connect from within MATLAB to the bossdevice, you may see a user prompt from your firewall.
+Please accept or allow the connection between the Control PC and the bossdevice.
 ### Optional
 If you cannot connect to the bossdevice facing message errors like `Error: Cannot connect to target 'bossdevice': Cannot connect to target.` or experience frequent disconnection issues, please check out the following recommended steps.